In California, health plan members have many rights, and we have some new rights under health care reform.

 - To get many preventive care services without a co-pay, co-insurance or deductible.

-- To have no lifetime dollar limits on basic health care services.
+- To have no annual or lifetime dollar limits on basic health care services.